 - 1. PMM Server up and running.
 You can run PMM Server as a Docker image, a virtual appliance, or on an AWS instance.
-Please refer to the official PMM documentation [7] for the installation instructions. - 2.
-Helm v3 Г4. - 3. kubectl Г4. - 4.
+Please refer to the official PMM documentation reference for the installation instructions. - 2.
+Helm v3 🔼 - 3. kubectl 🎦. - 4.
 The PMM Server API key.
 The key must have the role "Admin".